manish-vi/Personalized-Cancer-Diagnosis/README.md

 * No Latency constraints.

 # 3. Getting Started
-Start by downloading the project and run "Netflix_Recommendation.ipynb" file in ipython-notebook.
+Start by downloading the project and run "CancerDiagnostic.ipynb" file in ipython-notebook.

 # 4. Prerequisites
 You need to have installed following softwares and libraries before running this project.